Levitation (illusion): Balducci levitation

-The performer stands at an angle facing away from the spectators, and appears to levitate a few inches above the ground.
+The performer stands at an angle facing away from the spectators and appears to levitate a few inches above the ground.
 The effect generally does not last for more than five seconds.
 The performer's feet return to the ground, and the effect is complete.

-The trick is performed by standing on the front of one foot, while raising the one foot and the visible part of the other foot, blocking the view of the front of the supporting foot with the other foot and rear part of the supporting foot.
+The trick is performed by standing on the front of one foot, while raising one foot and the visible part of the other foot, blocking the view of the front of the supporting foot with the other foot and the rear part of the supporting foot.

 This illusion was first described by Ed Balducci in 1974.
 Its inventor is unknown.

 King levitation

 The performer is viewed from the side.
 The performer's legs are commonly covered for a moment at the beginning of the effect, perhaps by a jacket.
 The performer's whole body is clearly visible.
 The performer suddenly appears to levitate a few inches above the ground.
 Both feet are clearly seen to be in the air.
 The levitation usually lasts just a few seconds.

 The trick is performed by removing the shoe furthest from the audience, and turning that foot 90 degrees away from the audience, with the empty shoe clamped between both feet.
 When the performer stands on the tip of the hidden foot, the two shoes are raised together, and the audience assumes that these are both of the performer's feet.

 This illusion is also known as the King Rising levitation.